Giuseppe Calò: Further trials

+In 1994, Calò was sentenced to another life sentence for the murder of Pietro Buscetta, brother-in-law of pentito Tommaso Buscetta, as well as three informants.

 In 1995, in the trial for the murders of Piersanti Mattarella, Pio La Torre, Rosario di Salvo and Michele Reina, in which Calò was given a further life sentence together with Bernardo Provenzano, Michele Greco, Bernardo Brusca, Salvatore Riina, Francesco Madonia and Nenè Geraci.
-The same year, in the trial for the murder of General Carlo Alberto Dalla Chiesa, Boris Giuliano, and Paolo Giaccone, Calò was sentenced to life imprisonment together with Bernardo Provenzano, Salvatore Riina, Bernardo Brusca, Francesco Madonia, Nenè Geraci and Francesco Spadaro.
+The same year, in the trial for the murder of General Carlo Alberto dalla Chiesa, Boris Giuliano, and Paolo Giaccone, Calò was sentenced to life imprisonment together with Bernardo Provenzano, Salvatore Riina, Bernardo Brusca, Francesco Madonia, Nenè Geraci and Francesco Spadaro.

 In 1997, in the trial for the Capaci massacre in which the judge Giovanni Falcone, his wife Francesca Morvillo and their escort of Antonio Montinaro, Vito Schifani and Rocco Di Cillo, lost their lives, Calò was sentenced to life imprisonment together with the bosses Bernardo Provenzano, Salvatore Riina, Pietro Aglieri, Bernardo Brusca, Raffaele Ganci, Nenè Geraci, Benedetto Spera, Nitto Santapaola, Salvatore Montalto, Giuseppe Graviano and Matteo Motisi.
 The same year, in the trial for the murder of Judge Cesare Terranova, Calò received another life sentence along with Bernardo Provenzano, Michele Greco, Bernardo Brusca, Nenè Geraci, Francesco Madonia and Salvatore Riina.

 In 1998, in the trial for the murder of the politician Salvo Lima, Calò was sentenced to life imprisonment together with Francesco Madonia, Bernardo Brusca, Salvatore Riina, Giuseppe Graviano, Pietro Aglieri, Salvatore Montalto, Giuseppe Montalto, Salvatore Buscemi, Nenè Geraci, Raffaele Ganci, Giuseppe Farinella, Benedetto Spera, Antonino Giuffrè, Salvatore Biondino, Michelangelo La Barbera, Simone Scalici, while Salvatore Cancemi and Giovanni Brusca were sentenced to 18 years in prison and the collaborators of Justice Francesco Onorato and Giovan Battista Ferrante (who confessed to the crime) were sentenced to 13 years as material perpetrators of the ambush.
 In 2003, the Cassation annulled the sentence to life imprisonment for Pietro Aglieri, Giuseppe Farinella, Giuseppe Graviano and Benedetto Spera.
+The same year, Calò was sentenced to life imprisonment together with Riina, Raffaele Ganci, Vincenzo Buccafusca and Giovanni Di Giacomo for the murders of the mafiosi Domenico Balducci and Giovanbattista Brusca, which took place in Rome in 1981.

 In 1999, Calò was sentenced to life imprisonment in the trial against those responsible for the Via D'Amelio massacre, in which the judge Paolo Borsellino and five of his escort men lost their lives; together with him the bosses Bernardo Provenzano, Giuseppe "Piddu" Madonia, Nitto Santapaola, Giuseppe Farinella, Raffaele Ganci, Nino Giuffrè, Filippo Graviano, Michelangelo La Barbera, Giuseppe Montalto, Salvatore Montalto, Matteo Motisi, Salvatore Biondo, Cristoforo Cannella, Domenico Ganci and Stefano Ganci.

+In 2000, Calò and a boss of the Caserta Camorra, Vincenzo Lubrano, were sentenced to life imprisonment for the murder of the trade unionist Franco Imposimato.